JessicaBarnett/JessicaBarnett.github.io/docs/NOTES.md

 - https://stylestage.dev/styles/manual/#contribute

+### CSS
+- aspect ratio rule is amazing
+- overscroll-behavior: good for when you have a scrollable thing in the main scroll path.  https://getcssscan.com/blog/prevent-page-scrolling-while-scrolling-div-element?ref=demo

 ### svgs
 - remove height/width and add voiewbox to be able to scale w/ css
 - remove in-file "fill="s to use the fill rule